Updated: January 2016

 Liability coverage in an auto insurance policy helps cover the cost of damages you are responsible for as a result of an accident you cause.
-Liability coverage typically includes both property damage liability coverage and bodily injury liability coverage.
+Liability coverage often includes both property damage liability coverage and bodily injury liability coverage.

 Property damage liability coverage will help pay for damages you cause to another person's belongings—be that their car, their mailbox or their front porch—up to your policy limits.